Chainfire/librootjava/librootjava/README.md

 (See the [example project](../librootjava_example) for a more elaborate example for this entire process)

+#### Cleanup

+To execute our code as root, files may need to be created in our app's cache directory.
+While the library does its best to clean up after itself, there are situations (such as a reboot mid-process) where some files may not automatically be removed.

+It is recommended to periodically call ```RootJava.cleanupCache()``` to remove these leftover files.
+This method will cleanup all of our files in the cache directory that predate the current boot.
+As I/O is performed, this method should not be called from the main UI thread.

 #### Debugging

 Debugging is supported since version 1.1.0, but disabled by default.